o3de/sig-simulation/rfcs/RFC Feature - USD in the Scene Pipeline.md

 Phase 2 enables referencing...

-### Phase 2 - Update Assimp to support flattened USD with references
+### Phase 2 - Update Assimp to support USD with references

-Update Assimp to read USDs, composite all sub-layers and references and flatten all the meshes into one Assimp scene.
-O3DE will treat the root USD as one big mesh.
+Update Assimp to read USDs, composite all sub-layers and tag references in Assimp scene.
+O3DE will parse the Assimp tree to find references and spin off procedural prefabs.

 #### The Current Setup